Detecting Invariant Manifolds in ReLU-Based RNNs: Introduction

-Here we introduce a novel algorithm for computing the stable and unstable manifolds of fixed and cyclic points for the class of piecewise-linear (PL) RNNs (PLRNNs), which use piecewise nonlinearities like the rectified-linear unit (ReLU) as their activation function.
-Unlike traditional techniques designed for smooth dynamical systems—such as numerical continuation methods \citep{krauskopf2007numerical} —the proposed method explicitly exploits the piecewise-linear structure of ReLU-based PLRNNs to enable the exact location of stable and unstable manifolds.
-In contrast to smooth systems, methods for discrete-time systems are much more scarce, especially if these involve discontinuities in their Jacobians like ReLU-based RNNs.
-PLRNNs have emerged as one of the most powerful classes of models for dynamical systems reconstruction \citep{hess,brenner_tractable_2022,brennerintegrating,nassartree}, partly because the linear subspaces of such models support the indefinite online retention of memory contents without exploding or vanishing gradients \citep{sch,orvieto2023resurrecting,gu2023mamba}, and partly because their PL structure makes them more tractable \citep{coombes2024osc}.
-For instance, efficient algorithms for exactly localizing fixed and cyclic points in polynomial time exist \citep{eisenmann_bifurcations_2023}, on which we will partly build here.
-We illustrate how the algorithm can be employed to delineate the boundaries of basins of attraction and to detect homoclinic intersections, thus establishing the existence of chaos, and show how it can be used on empirical data to gain insight into dynamical mechanisms.
+Here we introduce a novel algorithm for computing the stable and unstable manifolds of fixed and cyclic points for the class of piecewise-linear (PL) RNNs (PLRNNs), which use PL nonlinearities like the ReLU as their activation function.
+Unlike traditional techniques designed for smooth dynamical systems—such as numerical continuation methods \citep{krauskopf2007numerical} —the proposed method explicitly exploits the piecewise-linear structure of PLRNNs to enable the exact location of stable and unstable manifolds.
+In contrast to ODE systems, methods for discrete-time systems are much more scarce, especially if these involve discontinuities in their Jacobians like ReLU-based RNNs.
+PLRNNs have emerged as one of the most powerful classes of models for DS reconstruction \citep{hess,brenner_tractable_2022,brennerintegrating,nassartree}, partly because the linear subspaces of such models support the indefinite online retention of memory contents without exploding or vanishing gradients \citep{sch,orvieto2023resurrecting,gu2023mamba}, and partly because their PL structure makes them more tractable \citep{coombes2024osc}.
+In fact, PL systems have been popular in engineering \citep{bemporad2000piecewise,carmona2002simplifying,storace2004piecewise} and mathematics \citep{alligood1996,avrutin_continuous_2019,coombes2024osc,simpson2023compute} for decades for these reasons, and a variety of PL models similar in structure to PLRNNs exist, like threshold-linear networks (TLNs; \cite{curto2023graph,parmelee2022core,morrison2016diversity,hahnloser2000permitted}), switching linear DS (SLDS; \cite{linderman_recurrent_2016,linderman_bayesian_2017}), or Lur'e systems in control theory \citep{su2023necessity,waitman2017incremental,bill2016stability}, with a substantial body of mathematical theory built around them \citep{parmelee2022core,morrison2016diversity,brenner2024alrnn,avrutin_continuous_2019,amaral_piecewise_2006,simpson2023compute,coombes2024osc,casdagli1989nonlinear,ives2012detecting,costa2019adaptive}.
+Further, efficient algorithms for exactly localizing fixed and cyclic points in polynomial time exist \citep{eisenmann_bifurcations_2023}, on which we will build here.
+We illustrate how our algorithm can be employed to delineate the boundaries of basins of attraction and to detect homoclinic intersections, thus establishing the existence of chaos, and show how it can be used on empirical data to gain insight into dynamical mechanisms.